gamesbook/protograf/docs/source/core_shapes.rst

       - *transparency* - the lower the value, the more "see through" the color

       The last Rectangle, which also has a *transparency* value, is drawn partially over the Rectangle on the lower-left.

-This means there is an apparent color change in the overlapping section, because some of the underlying color is partially visible ("bleed through").
+      When overdrawn, there is a color change in the overlapping section ("bleed through").
 ===== ======

 Centre Shape